Affiliate links on Android Authority may earn us a commission. Learn more.

 Reboot your router and device

-This is a simple fix that’s known to solve many tech-related problems.
-Start off by rebooting your router: unplug all the cords from the device and then wait a few minutes.
-After you plug it back in, wait a minute or two for the device to set up.
+Rebooting is a simple fix that’s known to solve many tech-related problems.
+Start off by shutting down your router: unplug it from the wall and then wait a few minutes.
+Once you plug it back in, wait a minute or two for the device to set up.
 While you’re waiting, go ahead and reboot your phone, tablet, laptop, or any other device you’re using as well.

 Once both your device and the router are back up and running, turn on Wi-Fi to see if this solved your problem.
 If it didn’t, it’s time to move on to the next step.

 Wi-Fi not working on phone, but working on other devices

 Is your phone the only device without a working Wi-Fi connection?
 That’s sometimes possible due to misconfigured settings or a rogue app.
 The good news is that there’s probably nothing wrong with the rest of your network or internet connection.
 But how do we fix it?
 First off, check if you can reach the internet via mobile data.
 If 4G or 5G doesn’t seem to work either, you’ll have to reset your entire device.

 But if mobile data does work, we can try to fix your Wi-Fi problems with a simple settings reset.
 The process differs depending on your device and OS, but it’s mostly a matter of finding the Wi-Fi option in the settings and select your network.
 A window will then pop up on your screen with some info that also contains the “Forget” button.
 Tap the button and then reconnect to the same network with your password.

 If you’re using an iPhone instead, follow these steps: